Get our Newsletter

 Before joining BluePearl, Jen first practiced as an ophthalmologist at MSPCA’s Angell Animal Medical Center in Boston.
 She then started her own practice in California, treating patients in both San Francisco and Los Angeles.

 Dr. Beth Davidow worked for several years at an emergency and referral hospital in Lynnwood WA before founding ACCES in 2003, which became a BluePearl hospital in 2014.
-She is medical director for BluePearl’s Seattle hospital.
-Beth consults for the Veterinary Information Network, is on the board of Washington Poison Control and is an adjunct assistant professor at Washington State University.
-She has a strong interest in transfusion medicine, immune-mediated blood diseases, toxicology and emergency medicine for exotic pets.
+She is the Director of Medical Quality for BluePearl.
+Beth also consults for the Veterinary Information Network and is an adjunct assistant professor at Washington State University.
+She has a strong interest in patient safety, improvement processes and building culture around continuous improvement.
+On the clinical side, she lectures frequently on transfusion medicine, antibiotic usage, toxicology and other emergency topics.

 Board certified in veterinary emergency and critical care, Beth completed her residency at Dove Lewis Emergency Hospital in Portland OR.
 She earned her DVM from Cornell University in Ithaca NY, and her undergraduate degree from Stanford University in Palo Alto, CA.